 So they had taken something that God had done for a very good reason, and they narrowed it down, and narrowed it down, and narrowed it down till they limited God to an ephemeral nothingness almost—He was only a bright cloud to them.

-And, they limited Him specifically to that small little place—2 cubits by 1 cubit—on top of the mercy seat.
+They limited Him specifically to that small little place—2 cubits by 1 cubit—on top of the Mercy Seat.
 They had narrowly defined Him down.
 They just tried to place Him in a box so that their mind could contain Him.
 They basically made Him into nothing, in contrast to what Solomon said in I Kings 8, "The universe cannot contain You!
 The Heaven of Heavens cannot contain You!"
 And this was said in the same place where He had shown Himself in the cloud coming down upon the temple.

 As was mentioned in the last sermon, in it's time this Shekinah glory—pillar of cloud, or the fiery pillar—was Emanuel: "God with us."
 Just as Jesus Christ was in the New Testament—Emanuel: "God with us."

-And so for forty years Israel saw the representation of God.
-And if they were at any time unsure of themselves, or wondering, "where was God?" all they had to do was look toward the tabernacle, and see God was there—which is one of His Names.
+For forty years, Israel saw the representation of God.
+If they were at any time unsure of themselves, or wondering, "where was God?" all they had to do was look toward the tabernacle and see God was there—which is one of His Names.
 God was present in the cloud, in the pillar of fire.
 So, the people could be constantly reminded with just a look over the shoulder, or orienting themselves in their direction toward the tabernacle that God was there, and He led them, and that He protected them.

 And you wonder why, with all of this going on, how they could lose faith so frequently!
 How they could grumble and complain!
 How they could tell Moses, "We wish you had left us in Egypt!"
 "We would have rather died there than out here!"
 At any time day or night, they could have seen the presence of God.